-Historically speaking, the cultural links between the British and the Vikings date back to at least the end of the 8th century, when the Scandinavians commenced to raid the coastal areas of the early medieval kingdoms of Northumbria and Wessex.
+Historically speaking, the cultural links between the British and the Norsemen date back to at least the end of the 8th century, when the Scandinavians commenced to raid the coastal areas of the early medieval kingdoms of Northumbria and Wessex.

 Some passages from the Icelandic sagas are renowned for their ‘laconic humour, detail examples of comedy in the face of adversity, and also contain the roots of some Danish and English words showing more similarities in how we communicate.
 Sarcasm is very much inherent in British humour,’ Mr. Claus Grube stated in an interview to the Telegraph.
 He then cited the ‘extreme popularity’ of Monty Python in Denmark, and added ‘It has always struck me that in the UK we have the same sense of humour as in Denmark’.

 In the end, it is clear that the Vikings weren’t always for the bounty, but rather for trade.
 As a matter of fact, recent studies prove the fact that they were firstly trading, then going to raid.
 ‘It was not all about raping and pillaging, the Vikings were trading as well,’ Mr Grube stated.
 ‘You have a more open attitude to the world around you if you are living from trade,’ he added.